Merritt Island National Wildlife Refuge and Canaveral National Seashore, Florida.

 According to the US Fish & Wildlife Service, the refuge consists of 140,000 acres, and provides a wide variety of habitats: coastal dunes, saltwater marshes, freshwater impoundments, scrub, pine flatwoods, and hardwood hammocks that provide habitat for more than 1,500 species of plants and animals and 15 federally listed species.

 What we'll photograph

 Setting out before dawn we'll be ready to capture the sunrise and awakening wildlife.
-Our late mornings and afternoons will be more classroom based to allow us time to provide instruction, and to upload photos in preparation for image critiques before setting out for sunset to capture more glorious images!
+Our afternoons will allow us time to provide instruction, and to upload photos in preparation for image critiques before setting out for sunset to capture more glorious images!

 We'll have the opportunity to photograph Osprey, a variety of Herons, Egrets, Spoonbills and more.
 Because the refuge is also a protected National Seashore there will be plenty of wading birds, too.
-Of course, it wouldn't be Florida without alligators!
+Of course, it wouldn't be Florida without alligators and manatees!